-(c) reporting or providing commentary on proceedings at a meeting, orally or in writing, so that the report or commentary is available as the meeting takes place or later to persons not present.
-1. report of commentary is available as the meeting takes place of fater to persons not present.
+6 (c) reporting or providing commentary on proceedings at a meeting, orally or in writing, so that the report or commentary is available as the meeting takes place or later to persons not present. l.
 XY m.
 The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present.
 X n.
 Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman of the Council may in his absence be done by, to or before the Vice-Chairman of the Council (if any).
-X 0.
+X o.
 The Chairman, if present, shall preside at a meeting.
 If the Chairman is absent from a meeting, the Vice-Chairman, if present, shall preside.
 If both the Chairman and the Vice-Chairman are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting.
 XYZ p.
 Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors or councillors with voting rights present and voting.
 XYZ q.
 The chairman of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his casting vote whether or not he gave an original vote.
-See standing orders 5(i) and (j) below for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the council. r.
+See standing orders 5(i) and (j) below for the dif erent rules that apply in the election of the Chairman of the Council at the annual meeting of the council. r.
 Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. s. i. ii. iii. iv. v. vi.
-The minutes of a meeting shall include an accurate record of the following: the time and place of the meeting; the names of councillors present and absent; interests that have been declared by councillors and non-councillors with voting rights; whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; if there was a public participation session; and the resolutions made.
+Such a request shall be made before moving on to the next item of business on the agenda. s.
+The minutes of a meeting shall include an accurate record of the following: i. the time and place of the meeting; ii. the names of councillors present and absent; iii. interests that have been declared by councillors and non-councillors with voting rights; iv. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; v. if there was a public participation session; and vi. the resolutions made.
 XYZ t.
-A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter.
+A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code

 X u.
 No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.
 See standing order 4d(viii) below for the quorum of a committee or sub-committee meeting.
-XYZ V. If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting.
-W. A meeting shall not exceed a period of 2 hours.
+XYZ v.
+If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. w.
+A meeting shall not exceed a period of 2 hours.